P.D. Workman

 P.D.
 Workman is a USA Today Bestselling author and multi-award winner, renowned for her prolific output of over 100 published works that span various genres.
 With a knack for crafting page-turners, Workman captivates readers with everything from cozy mysteries like the Auntie Clem's Bakery series to gripping young adult and suspense novels.
 Her stories resonate deeply as she masterfully weaves sensitive themes—such as childhood trauma, mental illness, and addiction—into compelling narratives that evoke a powerful emotional response.
 Readers are drawn to her unique voice and empathetic portrayal of complex issues.
 With each new release, fans eagerly anticipate another thrilling blend of thought-provoking storytelling and relatable characters that define P.D.
 Workman’s brand as an author of unforgettable page-turners—gripping tales that leave a lasting impact long after the last page is turned.

-Excerpt from The Twelve
+Excerpt from Neurotribes

-Excerpt from After You Read More »
+Excerpt from Neurotribes Read More »

-Excerpt from Memory Man Read More »
+Excerpt from It’s Kind of a Funny Story Read More »

-Excerpt from The Whistler
+Excerpt from The Aeronaut’s Windlass

-Excerpt from The Whistler Read More »
+Excerpt from The Aeronaut’s Windlass Read More »

 Scroll to Top